Xinli Zhang, M.D., Ph.D.

 Los Angeles, CA 90095-1668

-Dr. Xinli Zhang is an Adjunct Professor of research in the Division of Growth & Development within the Section of Orthodontics at UCLA School of Dentistry.
-Dr. Zhang was originally trained in China as a medical doctor specializing and practicing in pathology.
-He then earned his Ph.D. degree in Molecular Biology and Pathology studying the molecular mechanisms of liver carcinogenesis which was one of the most prevalent malignancies in China and East Asia.
-Before joining UCLA School of Dentistry in 1997, Dr. Zhang was the Vice-Chair of Department of Pathology with extensive administrative experience and concurrently held the academic title of Associate Professor since 1994.
-Dr. Zhang has devoted more than ten years of teaching and research endeavors to his alma mater and was awarded several research grants from the provincial and national science foundations in China before joining UCLA.
+Dr. Zhang was originally trained in China as a medical doctor with specialty in pathology.
+He then earned his Ph.D. degree in Molecular Biology and Pathology studying the molecular mechanisms of liver carcinogenesis.
+Before joining UCLA School of Dentistry in 1997, Dr. Zhang was the vice-chair of Department of Pathology with extensive administrative experience and a physician scientist with several research grants awarded by the provincial and national science foundations in China.

-Dr. Zhang was recruited by Dr. Kang Ting to his research team in the Section of Orthodontics a year after he arrived at UCLA as a visiting scholar.
-He started working as a research associate /postdoctoral fellow, and worked dedicatedly for years before being promoted to Adjunct Assistant Professor in 2005.
-Dr. Zhang has been an active leading investigator on multiple basic and translational projects with a great deal of firsthand experience and hands-on experimental expertise in areas of molecular bone biology, adult stem cells, genetically-modified mouse models as well as preclinical large animal models for various bone and cartilage conditions including craniofacial anomalies.
-The impact of his two-decades’ research on a novel osteogenic molecule Nell-1 is illustrated through over 100 peer-reviewed publications in several prestigious journals including Journal of Clinical Investigation, Journal of Bone and Mineral Research, Nature Communication, Stem Cells, Molecular Therapy, Biomaterials, Tissue Engineering, and American Journal of Pathology.
-In addition to conducting scientific research at the forefront, Dr. Zhang has also been a passionate mentor and educator to students of various backgrounds both in the lab and classroom.
-He highly appreciates the mutual relationship of the teaching-learning process between the mentor and mentees and takes great pride in seeing his mentees being recognized as First Place Winner of Hatton Award by AADR/IADR and the Young Investigator Award by ASBMR multiple times.
+At UCLA, Dr. Zhang has been an active leading investigator on multiple basic and translational projects with a great deal of firsthand experience and hands-on experimental expertise in areas of molecular bone biology, adult stem cells, genetically-modified mouse models as well as preclinical large animal models for various bone and cartilage conditions including craniofacial anomalies.
+The impact of his over two-decades’ research on a novel osteogenic molecule Nell-1 is illustrated through over 100 peer-reviewed publications in several prestigious journals including Journal of Clinical Investigation, Nature Communication, Stem Cells, etc. In addition to conducting scientific research at the forefront, Dr. Zhang has also been a passionate mentor and educator to students at various levels both in the lab and classroom.
+Particularly, he has been the main force in training next generation orthodontists with scientific mindset and critical thinking capability here at UCLA.
+He takes great pride in seeing his mentees being recognized as First Place Winner of Hatton Award by AADR/IADR and the Young Investigator Award by ASBMR multiple times.

 DS300.03a, OB226 (2008-2012), Craniofacial growth and development (Course co-chair)